ClarifiedSecurity/Providentia/README.md

 **Providentia**:

-On first development mode boot, a sample environment is created for you - "Test exercise".
+On first boot, a sample environment is created for you - "Test exercise" along with users with varied permissions.
 The setup mimics a typical cyber-defense actor pattern and creates users with varied permissions:

 | Username              | Password   | Permissions                                                                                         |
 | --------------------- | ---------- | --------------------------------------------------------------------------------------------------- |